 How to Make Tea

-Most people are either a tea person or a coffee person.
+Most people are either a tea people or a coffee people.
 I’ll make the assumption that since you’re reading this post that you’re a tea person.
 First things first, I know that coffee culture is bit different from tea culture.
 Many times having a cup of coffee is applauded as something that you can grab and go.
 Although that doesn’t have to be the case, that’s one of the reasons why Starbucks added drive-thru windows to 80% of their stores and why disposable cups with lids was probably invented.
 People want to grab and go!

 That being said, while you can certainly enjoy tea on the go, tea has a reputation of being something that should be enjoyed at a slower pace.